 What is the benefit of the Paycheck Protection Program?

 This program is designed to help Americans stay employed and retain their salaries.
 As the name implies, this is a payroll-focused program.
 The payout you receive will be based on your average monthly payroll expense multiplied by 2.5.
 Under the PPP, your payroll expense can include your salary expenses and health insurance premiums.

 The biggest perk of this program is that it can be almost entirely forgiven.
-You do not have to pay tax on any portion of the loan being forgiven (meaning the loan becomes a tax-free grant).
 If you keep your payroll expenses consistent to what they were before the COVID-19 pandemic, including the salary paid and the number of employees paid, you could be eligible to have those expenses forgiven from your loan amount, as well as certain other expenses such as rent and utilities.